allenbhuiyan/jmxstat/README.md

                          query in the following format:

                             mbeanDomain:mbeanKey=mbeanValues,...[mbeanAttribute1[.field],...]

+                         If the attribute starts with '!' invoke the method.

     --contention         Render blockedCount and blockedTime for all threads. blockedCount is the total number of times threads